-With its super-moist texture, buttery banana and brown sugar flavors, and incredibly soft crumb, this is the best ever banana bread recipe.
-You’ll need 4 spotty bananas to begin.
+With its super-moist and buttery texture, banana and brown sugar flavors, soft crumb, and 1,000+ reviews, this is a delicious AND undeniably popular banana bread recipe.
+You need 4 ripe bananas.

-Welcome back to 2013!
-Just kidding.
-Today, in 2018, I’m updating a classic recipe for you.
 This is my favorite banana bread recipe, one that I’ve cherished for years.
-It’s the recipe that comes to mind first when I have leftover spotty bananas on the counter and the bread that’s on constant rotation in my freezer stash.
-This is the best ever banana bread recipe and if you haven’t tried it yet, now’s the time.
+It’s one of those classic recipes that you start to know by heart, just like a good pie crust or chocolate chip cookies recipe.
+This bread comes to mind first when I have leftover spotty bananas on the counter, and it’s the bread that’s on constant rotation in my freezer stash.

 How to Mash Bananas

 Did you know you can use your electric mixer to mash bananas?
-Break or slice the spotty bananas into large pieces and place in the bowl of your stand mixer– or use a regular mixing bowl and your hand mixer.
+Break or slice the spotty bananas into large pieces and place in the bowl of your stand mixer—or use a regular mixing bowl and your hand mixer.
 Begin beating on low, then gradually increase to medium-high speed as the bananas break down into mashed banana.
-You can use this bowl for the rest of the banana bread ingredients.
+Transfer the bananas to another bowl and use the mixing bowl for the butter and sugar.
+(No need to clean it—some mashed banana remnants is fine.)

 Other Banana Bread Ingredients